TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 id: 13
 title: "How to write open-source in PHP 2: Rise value of your package with help of skeleton"
 perex: |
     After creating a repo, we have to fill it with something useful.
 Our code!
-Of course, but we also need some <strong>metadata files</strong>.
+Of course, but we also need some **metadata files**.
     What are they for?
 Is there some prepared code we can use?
 What are badges for? <strong>I will answer all these questions today.</strong>

-tweet: "How to write #openSource in #php 2: Use package skeleton @travisCI"
+tweet: "How to write #openSource in #php 2: Use package skeleton"

+updated_since: "February 2021"
+updated_message: |
+    The thephpleague/skeleton is falling behind last 3 years, promoting deprecated practise, so it was dropped.
+Scrutinizer to PHPStan, ECS added.
 ---

 Other programmers who want to use your package are usually looking for **long term value**.